endlessxaura/NecesseFriendshipMod/README.md

 This score is kept internally.
 It is recorded via packets on the server, which get sent to the client on interaction.

+## TODO
+- Settler personalities
+- Talking to settlers
+    - This gives the player 1 friendship score
+- Giving gifts to settlers
+- Receiving gifts from settlers